Ordinary: something regular, customary, or usual

 An Ordinary Odyssey is a blog about finding adventure in the everyday places that surround us.
 Too often, we talk ourselves out of getting out there and fully experiencing life.
 We tell ourselves that we don’t have enough money or time.
 That we don’t live somewhere interesting enough.
 That we couldn’t possibly go out alone.
 Or that it takes too much time to learn the skills or research the possibilities.
 It is easy to believe these statements and let them keep us from living a life full of adventure.

 Christine grew up in Central Wisconsin where her father was a self-employed mechanic and her mother worked at a Del-Monte plant.
 With three older siblings, money was always tight and adventures were limited to the small patch of woods between the corn fields, the irrigation creek at the edge of the property, and her imagination.
-Today, Christine lives in Oak Creek just south of Milwaukee and works as an Executive Director of a small, grassroots non-profit.
+Today, Christine lives in Oak Creek just south of Milwaukee and works as a nonprofit administrator at a small, grassroots non-profit.
 The work is as demanding as it is rewarding.
 In the free-time she is able to carve out for herself she spends as much time as possible pursuing adventure.
-She runs a 500+ member hiking group where she encourages beginning hikers to explore urban trails.
+She runs a 700+ member hiking group where she encourages beginning hikers to explore urban trails.
 She takes pole dancing classes and does really poor chalk pastel drawings.
 She collects beach glass and fossils on the shores of Lake Michigan and tends to her balcony vegetable garden.
 And she takes every opportunity to taste test ice cream and chai lattes at all the local shops, because life is short and these are her favorite vices to indulge in!